thekondrashov/stuff/README.md

 * [Frontend Development](https://github.com/dypsilon/frontend-dev-bookmarks) - A huge list of frontend development resources I collected over time.
 Sorted from general knowledge at the top to concrete problems at the bottom.
 * [50 Must-have plugins for extending Twitter Bootstrap | Tutorialzine](http://tutorialzine.com/2013/07/50-must-have-plugins-for-extending-twitter-bootstrap/) - In this article, you will find a collection of 50 must-have plugins you should know about for effective development with Twitter Bootstrap.
+* [50 Extensions and Plugins for Extending Bootstrap](http://speckyboy.com/2014/06/16/plugins-for-extending-bootstrap/) - Bootstrap may at times not be enough for your project.
+To help you get more out of it, we have collected 50 plugins for extending Bootstrap.

 ## CSS Animation